 - The DSM focuses on “sickness” and problems.
-Our focus is on our clients’ personal growth, a renewed sense of enjoyment and purpose in life, autonomy, self-acceptance, and positive relations with others.
+My focus is on your personal growth, a renewed sense of enjoyment and purpose in life, autonomy, self-acceptance, and positive relations with others.

 - All the DSM-diagnoses are based on a medical model – what’s wrong with you – vs. a trauma-informed model – what’s happened to you.

 - The DSM explicitly states it ignores context, social environments, and human interactions in its diagnoses, which are often the root cause of emotional or behavioral problems.

 - All DSM-diagnoses are categorical concepts; they are not physical illnesses or diseases but merely subjective opinions of what is normal or abnormal.